-The Ultimate Guide to Webinars: 41 Tips for Successful Webinars
+41 Tips & Best Practices To Create Great Webinars

 It may be that you’re simply doing them wrong.

-To turn things around for your webinar invitation popups:
+To turn things around for your webinar invitation pop-ups:

-- Be clear about what you’re offering (and make sure your audience desires it).
+- Be clear about what you’re offering (and ensure your audience desires it).

-- Don’t show your popup immediately (show it when your visitor has been on your page for at least 15 seconds).
+- Don’t show your pop-up immediately (show it when your visitor has been on your page for at least 15 seconds).

 - Be unique and let your brand’s personality shine through.

-Here are examples of popups we’ve used in the past.
+Here are examples of pop-ups we’ve used in the past.

-Tips for Webinar Hosts
+Tips For Webinar Hosts

-24. Start on Time
+24. Start On Time

 If your webinar is scheduled to start at 1 p.m., then make sure that everyone is all ready to go at 1 p.m.